THE UPACK PROGRAM PACKAGE

 Output coordinate files are given in various formats.

-rundist u/a filenum subst coord
+rundist a filenum subst coord

 Example: ethanol